-We offer support for building new collaborative research projects between the university and businesses.
-We give services to researchers, academic leaders and companies.
+We offer support and coaching for building new collaborative research projects between the university and businesses.
+We give services to researchers, academic leaders, faculties and companies.

 businessteam (at) helsinki.fi

 Services for business collaboration (pricing, contracts, IPR, etc.)

 Maarit has been leading the business collaboration team since May 2016.
 Her aim is to build capacity for researchers to collaborate with companies and to create supporting services for both researchers and businesses.

 Maarit has extensive experience in service design, co-creation, as well as in research funding and impact.
 Since 2011, she has been involved in helping researchers to apply for funding that emphasis research impact, commercialization and co-creation (for example Tekes and the Strategic Research Council).
 In addition, she has extensive experience in research administration, from department to faculty and central administration level.

 Maarit’s scientific background is in ecology and evolutionary biology.
 She received her PhD at the University of Uppsala in 2001, and after that she worked as a post-doc in the Universities of Oulu and Helsinki.

 For the past years, Joel has worked on innovations and creating new business.
 He has hands-on R&D experience from his own start-up company, and he has also been part of the Aalto University Start-Up Center.
 “Aalto was a deep learning experience in the start-up ecosystem and in how to start a company”, he says.
 Joel’s start-up drive continued at the University of Jyväskylä.
 There, he led an EU-funded project creating a joint commercialization process for the University of Jyväskylä and for the JAMK University of Applied Sciences.
 The project was a great success: in just two years, it helped create 45 new student- and research-based companies.